giacomobettas/anomaly-yolo-face-surveillance/README.md

 * alert delivery (webhook/SMS/email) with monitoring and audit logs
 * calibration/validation pipelines for thresholds per camera

-Those components are intentionally **out of scope** here to keep the repository clear, reproducible, and portfolio-ready.
+Those components are intentionally **out of scope** here to keep the repository clear and reproducible.

+---

+## License

+Released under the license in the `LICENSE` file.